 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances

 - if you have a history of diabetes, eye problems (eg, cataracts, glaucoma, increased pressure in the eye), heart problems (eg, fast or irregular heartbeat, heart blood vessel problems), high blood pressure, nervous system problems, liver problems, low blood potassium levels, high blood acid levels (eg, ketoacidosis), seizures, thyroid problems, or an adrenal gland tumor

-	- if you are having a COPD flare-up, have recently been to an emergency room for asthma, have a history of frequent hospitalizations for asthma, or have ever had a life-threatening asthma attack
+- if you are having an asthma or COPD flare-up, have recently been to an emergency room for breathing problems, have a history of frequent hospitalizations for breathing problems, or have ever had a life-threatening breathing problems

 - if you have a fungal, bacterial, or parasitic infection; a viral infection (eg, measles, chickenpox, shingles); herpes virus infection of the eye; tuberculosis (TB); a history of a positive TB skin test; an immune system problem or if you are taking a medicine to suppress the immune system (eg, tacrolimus); or if you have had a recent vaccination